 How to get there: By ferry from Naples

 If you were reminded of Capri pants, you are not wrong!
 The famous pant style ‘Capri’ comes from this island where it was the rage in the 1960s and 1970s.
 Capri is one of the best islands near Naples and a holiday destination even for international travelers.
-The island has been a resort town since the Roman times, and there are archeological traces even today.
+The island has been a resort town since the Roman times, and there are archaeological traces even today.
 The main attractions on the island are the Marina Piccola, the rocky cliffs of Faraglioni, the town of Anacapri and the stunning sea cave known as the Blue Grotto.
 The island is the playground of the rich and famous, and you will find many luxury boutiques, fine dining restaurants, and yacht clubs on the island.

 How to get there: By ferry from Naples, Sorrento, Positano, and Amalfi